Abeynaya/spaQR_public/README.md

 Optional:

-1. To experiment with the row reordering strategy based on bipartite matching -- Get access to the mc64 routine from http://www.hsl.rl.ac.uk/catalogue/mc64.html (Not open source, free academic access)
+1. To experiment with the row reordering strategy based on bipartite matching -- Get access to the mc64 routine from http://www.hsl.rl.ac.uk/catalogue/mc64.html (Not open source, free academic access) -- Necessary for rectangular matrices

 ## Build